Israel-Charles/GeoPoint-Tracer-App/README.md

 - Clear Points: Click "Clear All Points" to remove all points from the list.
 - Select Map View: Choose the desired map view from the dropdown menu.
 - Save Map: Click "Save Map" to save the map with the points to an HTML file.
 - Export Points: Click "Export Points as JSON" to save the points to a JSON file.
+Or "Bare" to export as a bare file

 # Main Files
 - geopoint_tracer_cli_v1.0.py: Contains the CLI version of the GeoPoint Tracer application.